 “How do you feel about animal rights in general?”

 Getting to know someone means that you can get a feel for what concerns they have about zoosexuality much faster.
-If they’re someone that grew up with a dog, for instance, but that dog never expressed sexuality, and so they don’t understand that that’s not true of all dogs, that’s something you can get to a lot faster if you ask them about their platonic relationship with the animals in their life.
+If they’re someone who grew up with a dog, for instance, but that dog never expressed sexuality, and so they don’t understand that that’s not true of all dogs, that’s something you can get to a lot faster if you ask them about their platonic relationship with the animals in their life.
 If they’re talking to you because they’re someone who supports sexual rights and fantasizing, but isn’t sure how to feel about someone actually having sex with animals, you can tell them about how sex with animals isn’t inherently harmful and explain things like size compatibility and the ways that animals can show that they’re not only “just putting up with it,” but that they can have an enthusiastic interest, sometimes even a fairly assertive interest, in being part of sex with a human as well.
 A lot of the time, the questions people ask are just the questions that they feel like they should ask, not actually what they want to know.
 If someone is curious about zoos, that means that they’re willing to accept the possibility that being zoo is okay, but there’s a couple of snags they keep hitting.
 Properly identifying those snags and explaining them away is the best way to try and create an ally.

 Another powerful, although potentially dangerous, tool that you have at your disposal is anecdotes.
 Sometimes, opening up a little bit and giving people a look at your own experiences can help someone become sympathetic, and understand your side a little bit better.

 When people ask me what dating a dog is like, I love to tell them about how me and my partner go on dates just like two humans dating would.
 We have a restaurant near us where we go to fairly often.
-They have an outdoor patio with big outside chairs, and during the warmer months I’ll sit on one side of the table and he’ll hop up on the chair and sit in the other.
+They have an outdoor patio with big outside chairs, and during the warmer months I’ll sit at one side of the table and he’ll hop up on the chair and sit at the other.
 They’ll bring out a bowl of water for him, as well as some chunks of meat, and I’ll get a glass or two of wine and a meal, and we’ll have a nice dinner together.
 Then, at the end of the night, we walk home, snuggle up and watch some Netflix or whatever.
 It’s a great night.

 A story like that shows people a side to zoosexuality that they probably hadn’t considered before.
 When most people think of zoos, it’s just lust.
 But when you show them that there’s also a lot of love, romance, and even just plain normal days just like the days that they have with their human partners, that’s a great way to communicate that we’re the same as them.
 We just want to be with our partners, the same way anyone else does.
 When you let people into your life and your experiences, that’s the best way for them to come to understand who you are.
 And once you understand who someone is, it’s way easier to relate to them.

-The only caveat to sharing personal stories, is that it can be a source of personal information that you’re giving out, so be very careful with the details that you’re putting into them.
+The only caveat to sharing personal stories is that it can be a source of personal information that you’re giving out, so be very careful with the details that you’re putting into them.
 Avoid any specific places, such as the names of restaurants or streets, or specific events that only happen in certain places, such as town festivals.
 An anecdote can be about anything, so it’s impossible for me to convey every single thing to watch out for, but when you finish typing your story, give it a quick read over from the perspective of someone else, and try to figure out if there are any details that need changing.
 Safety first!

 The last thing I want to touch on here is what to do if you’re either uncomfortable talking to people, or if someone is asking you questions that you don’t have answers to.
 You don’t have to put yourself in a situation where you’re talking to someone that makes you uncomfortable, or hell even if you’re just tired that day and don’t want to deal with it.
 You can always politely tell the person asking you questions to try and message someone else.
 Extra points if you specifically direct them to someone that you know is willing to take the time to talk to them.
 When I first joined the community, I didn’t know nearly as much about zoosexuality as I do now.
 And so when people referenced specific people or studies, or even just had certain confusing arguments, there were a lot of times that I just didn’t really know how to respond.
-Thankfully, I had friends that were more knowledgeable than I to help.
-Many times I would tell someone “Hey, sorry, I’ll be honest I don’t really know about that, but why don’t you try messaging @(whoever) and they’ll probably have a much better answer!”.
+Thankfully, I had friends who were more knowledgeable than I to help.
+Many times I would tell someone “Hey, sorry, I’ll be honest I don’t really know about that, but why don’t you try messaging @(whoever) and they’ll probably have a much better answer!”
 If the person you’re talking to is someone who actually has questions, most of the time they’ll do just that.
 And often, I’d get a message from them again thanking me for sending them to someone that could help.
 There’s a whole community of zoos out there, don’t be afraid to ask for help, especially when it’s a situation where it’s to the community’s benefit!

 If you do have a great conversation with someone, don’t be afraid to link them to other cool zoo media projects.
 Things like ZooTT, To Thine Own Self Be Zoo, or this magazine are all great sources of representation, and may be of interest to them if they do want to dive a little deeper.

 All in all, the most important thing to remember is that your health comes first.
 If you don’t want to talk to someone, don’t feel like you have to.
 If someone is making you mad, don’t be afraid to block them and forget about them.
-But, if you are approached by people that are just genuinely curious and want to know more, hopefully these tips can help you turn them into an ally for the cause.
+But, if you are approached by people who are just genuinely curious and want to know more, hopefully these tips can help you turn them into an ally for the cause.

 Article written by Tarro (January 2023)